Hydrocodone and oxycodone are opioids, drugs that are mostly used to treat extreme pain.

 - Medicines to treat symptoms, including naloxone, an antidote to reverse the effect of the poison, many doses may be needed

-Additional therapies may be needed if the person took hydrocodone/oxycodone with other drugs, such as Tylenol or aspirin.
+Additional therapies may be needed if the person took hydrocodone and oxycodone with other drugs, such as Tylenol or aspirin.

-If you receive medical attention before serious problems with your breathing occur, you should have few long-term consequences, and will probably be back to normal in a day.
+If you receive medical attention before serious problems with your breathing occur, you should have few long-term consequences.
+You will probably be back to normal in a day.

-However, this overdose can be deadly or can result in permanent brain damage if treatment is delayed and a large amount of oxycodone or hydrocodone is taken.
+However, this overdose can be deadly or can result in permanent brain damage if treatment is delayed and a large amount of oxycodone and hydrocodone is taken.